Naitreey/notes-and-knowledge/cs/database/rdbms/mysql.rst

 - 任何 query statement 都可以使用, 不仅仅是 SELECT statement, 例如 UNION.

+- About generated column: Destination table does not preserve information about whether columns in the selected-from table are generated columns. query part cannot assign values to generated columns in the destination table.

 CREATE TABLE ...
 LIKE
 """""""""""""""""""""
 - create an empty table based on definition of another table.